apache/incubator-wayang/README.md

 To build a Dataset-backed pipeline:

 1. **Use the Dataset-aware plan builder APIs.**
-   - `PlanBuilder.readParquetAsDataset(...)` (or the Java equivalent) reads Parquet files directly into a Dataset channel.
+   - `PlanBuilder.readParquet(..., preferDataset = true)` (or `JavaPlanBuilder.readParquet(..., ..., true)`) reads Parquet files directly into a Dataset channel.
-   - `DataQuanta.writeParquetAsDataset(...)` writes a Dataset channel without converting it back to an RDD.
+   - `DataQuanta.writeParquet(..., preferDataset = true)` writes a Dataset channel without converting it back to an RDD.
 2. **Keep operators dataset-compatible.** Most operators continue to work unchanged; if an operator explicitly prefers RDDs, Wayang will insert the necessary conversions automatically (at an additional cost).
 Custom operators can expose `DatasetChannel` descriptors to stay in the dataframe world.
 3. **Let the optimizer do the rest.** The optimizer now assigns a higher cost to Dataset↔RDD conversions, so once you opt into Dataset sources/sinks the plan will stay in Dataset form by default.